rjsf-team/react-jsonschema-form/README.md

 };
 ```

-Unlike other types, array's do not support the `required` property.
-You can however instead specify the minimum number of items the user must select with the `minItems` property.
+Care should be taken when using the `required` property with arrays.
+An empty array is sufficient to pass that validation check.
+If you wish to ensure the user populates the array, you can specify the minimum number of items the user must select with the `minItems` property.

 Example: